 The tips below are just some of the creative ideas you can have in maximizing limited spaces:

 UTILIZE MULTI-FUNCTIONAL FURNITURE PIECES

-With limited space, you have to maximize each and every space made available to you and because this is so, it is much wiser to use up one corner for a piece of furniture which serves two purposes.
-In this way, you’ll be hitting two birds with one stone and if you choose funky, trendy and modern designs, you get a bonus too.
+With limited space, you have to maximize every space made available to you, and because this is so, it is much wiser to use up one corner for a piece of furniture which serves two purposes.
+In this way, you’ll be hitting two birds with one stone, and if you choose funky, trendy and modern designs, you get a bonus too.

 It would function as a wonderful centerpiece or ornament in your unit as well.

 If you have little tots living with you, it would be unthinkable to give each kid his/her room in a small condo unit.
 So why would you compromise condo space by giving each kid his or her bed?
 Not only would it take away so much space, but it will also make their rooms look cramped.